yousif-zues-wm/temperature_converter/readme.md

 ## Setup

-- Copy the startup code in this repo's `temp_converter.js` file into a new .js file on your computer.

-  or
-- If you're comfortable with git, clone this repo to your computer: `$ git clone git@github.com:ga-dc/temperature_converter.git`
+- Fork and clone this repo to your computer.
+- Open this repo's `temp_converter.js` file.

 ## PART 1